The Dresden Files

-As of January 2024, Butcher has written 17 novels set in the Dresden Files universe, as well as a number of short stories (some of which are collected in the anthologies Side Jobs and Brief Cases; others remain on his website).
-The series has also been released in audiobook format, mostly narrated by James Marsters.
-Other works set in the same fictional universe include graphic novels (several new stories in addition to adaptations of the first two novels), and The Dresden Files Roleplaying Game.
+The series is planned to include 25 volumes.
+As of January 2026, Butcher has published 18 novels set in the Dresden Files universe, as well as dozens of short stories, with audio adaptations performed by James Marsters.
+Other works set in the same fictional universe include graphic novels and The Dresden Files Roleplaying Game.
 In 2007, a television series based on the novels aired for one season on the American Sci-Fi Channel.